-- The deployment of LV monitoring at 14,102 sites, increasing coverage from 14% to 76% of customers.
-These help us more efficiently operate our network for our customers, by better knowing where and when to intervene, and enhance competition, by supporting our more targeted and effective use of flexibility services. - The analysis and sharing of data across the organisation and with third parties. - The expansion of our world leading active fault level management innovation project, which will enable renewable generation to connect quicker and at lower cost. - The continued use of RIIO-ED1 innovations such as NCEWS, which uses advanced machine learning to estimate the specification of missing cable assets and predict network behaviour.
+- Deployment of LV monitoring at 14,102 sites, increasing coverage from 14% to 76% of customers.
+These help us more efficiently operate our network for our customers, by better knowing where and when to intervene, and enhance competition, by supporting our more targeted and effective use of flexibility services. - Analysis and sharing of data across the organisation and with third parties. - Expansion of our world leading active fault level management innovation project, which will enable renewable generation to connect quicker and at lower cost. - Continued use of RIIO-ED1 innovations such as NCEWS, which uses advanced machine learning to estimate the specification of missing cable assets and predict network behaviour.
 This has enabled our ENZ Platform (page 48) as BAU innovation in RIIO-ED2 and won the prestigious IET E&T Innovation of the Year prize in November 2019.

-Please see our Operational IT and Telecoms Strategy (Annex 4A.16) for more information.
+Please see our Operational IT and Telecoms Strategy for more information.

-3.7 Digitalisation and IT Platforms
+3.6 Digitalisation and IT Platforms

 Data is the key to fully unlocking the value of the network for our customers.
 This includes data from increased network monitoring, asset condition data, improved operational and planning data from forecasting, data from the markets we facilitate, and data from third parties (including smart meters).
 We will also be gathering and communicating data with far more sources, from simple network monitors to sharing whole network models with customers.
 So that we can effectively record, store, analyse and share data, and deliver the benefits it offers, we need to ensure we have the right digitalisation and IT platforms.
 These cover hardware, software, processes, IT/cyber security, and interoperability between platforms and systems.
-Our data and digitalisation work is focussed on making data visible, accessible, and interoperable.